 5.x.2 Pre-Conditions

-Multiple indoor base stations are deployed in Alice’s home behind the residential gateway.
-In particular, there is an indoor base station is deployed in the living room.
+Multiple indoor small base stations are deployed in Alice’s home are connected to the residential gateway.
+In particular, there is an indoor small base station is deployed in the living room.

 There is a smart TV in the living room, which is a non-3GPP device, connecting to the residential gateway via wireline.

-Alice’s smartphone is connecting to the indoor base station.
+Alice’s smartphone is connecting to the indoor small base station.

 5.x.3 Service Flows

 Alice is sitting in the living room.
-Her smartphone is connecting to the indoor base station.
+Her smartphone is connecting to the indoor small base station.

 Alice finds an interesting video in her smartphone and want to project to the smart TV in the living room.

-The request sent from the smartphone reaches the residential gateway via the indoor base station and then routed by the residential gateway to the smart TV via the wireline.
+The request sent from the smartphone reaches the residential gateway via the indoor small base station and then routed by the residential gateway to the smart TV via the wireline.

 5.x.4 Post-Conditions